galaktor/raph.es/content/blog/blogging.md

 Why try to be a full-blown author on your blog when you can just fire out one-liners on Twitter?
 One was much more compatible with a first-worlders daily routine than the other - I was no exception.

-# Retaking ownership
+# Full circle
-In parallel to all that, I was becoming more concerned about who owns my data online and freedom of information in general.
+Meanwhile, I was becoming more concerned about who owns my data online and freedom of information in general.
 Blogger is owned by Google, and Twitter is owned by... well, Twitter.
 In exchange for their services, I became the product for the eyeballs they draw.

 Hosting my onine persona - micro or not - on a proprietary platform didn't agree with my philosophy.

 Instead, I was coming back full-circle to where I had begun over a decade ago when I created my first site on GeoCities.
 I just wanted my own little spot on the web where I can be myself.
 Where I can put up and take down whatever I want.
 And not give a damn about what anybody thinks about it.

-# Square one
 So I was back at square one.
 But smarter.
-Having one through the above process, here's what I will be doing differently.

-## Simple tech
-* static pages
-* no database
-* simple style

-## personal
-* my own design from the ground up - incl all quiks
-* reflect all my activity on side-projects
-* minimal use of social media, link to my page to channel output through here
-* playgrund to screw around with web tech - it's my own and i can hack it however i like
-* my own domains

-## Shorter posts
-* half twitter, half blog
-* occasional long post (like this one)
-* incremental value - projects, series aggregate nr of small posts to bigger context

-## No comments
-* see also: simple tech
-* no spam, no trolls
-* drop me a mail if you have something to say

-## libre
-* open source (static pages are by definition)
-* hosted on github
-* open source license (DECIDE: gpl  or Creative Commons?)

-## Programmer's workflow
-* github
-* command line tools (hugo, git, nano)
-* content in simple text / markdown editing
-* automatic delivery
+Having gone through the above process, I will do things differently.
+I go into more depth on the goals I set for this website on [project](/project/website/) page.
+But to not make an already long post any longer, here's what I learned from blogging and tweeting:

+> **"less is more."**
+> -- every smart person ever

+Shorter, more frequent posts (with the odd long one; like this here).
+No comments, because - frankly - *who cares*.
+Minimal HTML and CSS can be edited online or offline, on my phone or in the browser.
+Storing it all in git means I can move stuff around freely.
+It also means others can re-use it easily if they so wish.

+It took me some time to realise what I wanted.
+But now I finally have at a website that reflects me in every way.